EimeeMarzan12/SCM-Starter/README.md

     - Open the app in your browser.
     - Connect your MetaMask wallet.
-    - Once connected, you can see your account address, balance, and interact with the ATM by depositing or withdrawing 1 ETH.
+    - Once connected, you can see your account address, balance, and interact with the ATM by depositing or withdrawing Ether.

----

 ## Smart Contract

 The smart contract defines three main functions:

 - **deposit(uint256 _amount)**: Allows the owner to deposit Ether into the contract.
 Only the owner can deposit.
+The contract ensures the amount matches the transaction value.
-- **withdraw(uint256 _withdrawAmount)**: Allows the owner to withdraw Ether from the contract.
+- **withdraw(uint256 _amount)**: Allows the owner to withdraw Ether from the contract.
 The contract will revert if there are insufficient funds.
-- **getBalance()**: Returns the current balance of the contract.
+- **getContractBalance()**: Returns the current balance of the contract in Ether.

+The contract uses the **onlyOwner** modifier to ensure only the contract owner can perform deposits or withdrawals.
+It also includes error handling with custom errors for unauthorized access and insufficient balance.